 Now you can tap the Home button on your child's device and set it aside.

 The app will also automatically monitor the content on many social media apps without needing to connect them to Bark with your child's login credentials, like Snapchat, VSCO, and Discord.
-It will also filter millions of apps and sites according to your Screen Time rules for the child.
+It will also filter millions of apps and sites according to your screen time rules for the child.

-Remember to also connect your child's other social media and email accounts to Bark for additional monitoring from your Bark dashboard.
+Remember to also connect your child's other social media and email accounts to Bark for additional monitoring from your dashboard.
 You can also request that your child connect their own accounts by having them open the Bark for Kids app and tap on the smile 🙂 icon, as seen below: